 - Don’t be discouraged if foods you always loved don’t sound good to you right now.
 This is not uncommon during treatment.
-You may find new foods interesting and again, just keep trying as things can change from day to day.
+Try again in a few days, because your taste may continue to change.

 - Go to a buffet and sample different foods.

 You may find it easier to make breakfast or lunch your "main" meal of the day.
-Focus on the meals when your appetite is best and when you are able to eat the most.
-Often, when going through treatment, your appetite gets less as the day goes on.
+Focus on meals when your appetite is best and when you are able to eat the most.
+Often, when going through treatment, you get less hungry as the day goes on.

 Soft and smooth foods are easier to eat and digest when you don't feel well.
-Try to choose soft foods that are also high in calories such as casseroles, stews, macaroni and cheese, hearty and creamy soups, eggs, pancakes, waffles, french toast, mashed potatoes, pasta dishes, puddings, and ice cream.
+Try to choose soft foods that are also high in calories.

-- At meals, eat the foods with the most calories first.
-Start with protein foods (meat, chicken, and fish).
-Then eat the starches (potatoes, pasta).
-Then eat the vegetables last.
+- At meals, eat foods with the most calories first.
+Start with protein (meat, chicken, and fish).
+Then eat starches (potatoes, pasta).
+Then eat vegetables last.

 - Limit your fluid intake during meals to sips, as liquids will fill you up.